xinglin/hugo-site/content/blog/transaction.md

 | Consistency | A database should start in a consistent state and end in another consistent state, after applying a transaction or transactions. | Relies on the other three properties. |
 | Isolation | Each transaction should be executed as if it was the only transaction that is running.
 Transactions are isolated and are not aware of each other.
 Allowing concurrent transactions. | 2-phase locking or MVCC |
 | Durability | Writes made to the database will survive system failures. | Redo log |

+## Database Management Systems

+* Strict Two-Phase Locking (Strict 2PL)
+>   Rule 1.
+If a transaction T wants to read (respectively, modify) an object, it first requests a shared (respectively, exclusive) lock on the object.
+>   Rule 2.
+All locks held by a transaction are released when the transaction is completed.

 Quota from Design Data-Intensive Applications book.